jeremymuller/Sha-Bang-Modules/README.md

 - `TUPLET 1` outputs the ratio compared to the bpm.
 - `TUPLET 2` outputs the ratio compared to `TUPLET 1`.
 - `TUPLET 3` outputs the ratio compared to `TUPLET 2`.

-TODO: See the image below if this is confusing.

 ---